 With a Noose through the Norsemen’s Door

 Although the conversion was a slow and cumbersome process, and only succeeded in-depth in the course of the tenth century, Frisia subsequently turned into the richest ecclesiastical area of Europe.
-Nowhere else were that many monasteries and churches packed together.
-Even though nearly all the monasteries have been dismantled with the advent of Protestantism, to this very day nowhere in the world you can find as many high-medieval churches clumped together as along the barren coast of former Frisia.
+Nowhere else in Europe were that many monasteries and churches packed together.
+Even though nearly all monasteries have been dismantled with the advent of Protestantism, to this very day nowhere in the world can you find as many high-medieval churches clumped together as along the barren coast of former Frisia.
 This is, in fact, the Wadden Sea coast.
 From the island of Wieringen to the island of Rømø.
-Many of these medieval churches have a feature in common, namely a bricked-up little door in the wall facing north.
+Many of these medieval churches have a common feature, namely a bricked-up little door in the wall facing north.
 According to folklore, these were the doorways of the Vikings.

 A furore Normannororum libera nos, Domine 'from the fury of the Norsemen deliver us, Lord'.
 Much has been fantasized and written about these little, sinister doors over the years, decennia and maybe centuries.
-It is a vivid part of regional folklore still.
+It's still a vivid part of regional folklore.
 You can find plenty of these so-called Norsemen’s Doors in former Frisia.
-For example in the churches of Bierum, Buitenpost, Collinghorst, Eggelingen, Fransum, Greetsiel, Groothusen, Heiloo, Heveskes, Hollum, Hoorn (island Terschelling), Jellum, Jelsum, Jennelt, Jorwert, Leons, Marsum, Oldeberkoop, Oosterend, Oosterland, Oosterwijtwerd, Oudega, Resterhafe, Siddeburen, Stroe, Tettens, Ulrum, Uplengen-Remels, and Wijnjewoude.
-This is not at all meant to be an exhaustive list.
-Merely and unrestrained, not thought-through selection.
-By the way, astray from the Wadden Sea coast, examples of Norsemen’s Doors exist too.
-Like in Abcoude, Asselt, Doorn and Sint Laureins in the Netherlands.
+For example in the churches of Bierum, Buitenpost, Collinghorst, Eggelingen, Fransum, Greetsiel, Groothusen, Heiloo, Heveskes, Hollum, Hoorn (island Terschelling), Jellum, Jelsum, Jennelt, Jorwert, Leons, Marsum, Marum, Oldeberkoop, Oosterend, Oosterland, Oosterwijtwerd, Oudega, Resterhafe, Siddeburen, Stroe, Tettens, Ulrum, Uplengen-Remels, and Wijnjewoude.
+This selection is not at all meant to be an exhaustive list.
+Merely and unrestrained, not thought-through pick.
+By the way, astray from the Wadden Sea coast, examples of Norsemen's Doors exist too.
+Like in Abcoude, Asselt, Doorn and Sint Laureins, all in the Netherlands.